Skip to content

 3. 4624 as a compromised service account on a member server.

-If you instrument 4720 alone, you catch the persistence at step 5 — before steps 6-9 do any damage.
-That's the value.
+Instrument 4720 alone and you catch the persistence at step 5, before steps 6 to 9 do any damage.
+That is the value.